 Choreography by Byron Easley

-Obie Award winners Kirsten Childs and Robert O’Hara, the writing/directing duo behind the Lortel Award-winning Bella: An American Tall Tale, will once again team up to bring The Bubbly Black Girl Sheds Her Chameleon Skin to the regional stages after its revival as part of the 2017 City Center Encores.
+Obie Award winners Kirsten Childs and Robert O’Hara, the writing/directing duo behind the Lortel Award-winning Bella: An American Tall Tale, will once again team up to bring The Bubbly Black Girl Sheds Her Chameleon Skin to the regional stages, inspired by their recent concert presentation as part of the 2017 City Center Encores.
 Bubbly was originally produced at Playwright's Horizons in 2000 starring Tony Award winner, La Chanze, for which Kirsten was awarded an Obie for her music & lyrics, and an AUDELCO for Outstanding Musical Creator.

 Bubbly is the hopeful and humorous coming-of-age story that follows Viveca Stanton as she navigates the confusing worlds of racism, sexism and Broadway showbiz, always with a bubbly smile, until she’s forced to face the devastating effect self-denial has had on her life.

 MAC is currently securing engagements for the 2019-2020 and 2020-2021 seasons.